 It’s not the best feeling being beeped at, sometimes you make a mistake, or are just new in general and being beeped at can really knock your confidence.

-It’s always best to try and not behave in a way that gets you beeped at.
-Or if you’re the one doing the beeping just know that you’re violating the Highway Code.
+It’s always best to try not to behave in a way that gets you beeped at.
+Or, if you’re the one doing the beeping, please be aware that you’re violating the Highway Code.

 Highway Code (Rule 147) Be considerate